blogmywiki/noughts-and-crosses/README.md

 ## ox-microbit-sc.py

 This is a self-contained micro:bit version, that you can play on a micro:bit that's not connected to a computer's serial console.
 It works best with a headphones or speaker attached so you can hear the speech instructions and who wins.

-Not tested on a micro:bit V1 yet.
+This version only works on a micro:bit V2 with built-in speaker which has more memory.

 Press A to go first, B for micro:bit to go first.